FAQs

 Load your card with TBucks for printing and photocopying at a Guest Card & Cash Loading Station at Robarts Library or the Gerstein Science Information Centre.

-Permission to publish or republish creative works rests with the author of the work not the University of Toronto Libraries.
+The University of Toronto Libraries is not able to grant permission to reproduce works which they do not hold copyright in.
+Permission to reproduce copyright protected material rests with the author of the work.
 We recommend that you contact the author or publisher of the work to seek these permissions.